The tides of time wash up in the chilling trailer for M. Night Shyamalan’s Old - News Break

 The tides of time wash up in the chilling trailer for M. Night Shyamalan’s Old

-Universal Pictures has released the full trailer for M. Night Shyamalan’s terrifying time-lapse journey to the beach, Old.
-Inspired by the French graphic novel Sandcastle by Pierre Oscar Levy and Frederik Peeters, the mystery box thriller Gael García Bernal and Vicky Krieps takes their family to an idyllic coastline, where they are faced with a unique twist on the fear of aging.
-Watch the trailer below along with the official poster …gamingideology.com
+Universal Pictures have released the full trailer for M. Night Shyamalan’s terrifying time-lapse trip to the beach, Old.
+Inspired by the French graphic novel Sandcastle by Pierre Oscar Levy and Frederik Peeters, the mystery-box thriller sees Gael García Bernal and Vicky Krieps take their family to an idyllic coastline, only to be confronted with a unique twist on the fear of ageing.
+Check out the trailer below along with the official poster…www.flickeringmyth.com